Nahvin00/Octane-Data-Extraction-using-API/README.md

 # Octane Data Extraction using API

-ALM Octane is a web-based application lifecycle management platform that enables teams to collaborate easily, manage the product delivery pipeline, and visualize the impact of changes.
-This project aimed to develop a solution for Octane data extraction using API for a specific team that lacked technical skills required to develop a program that utilizes API to export and process data.
+This project was initiated by me during my internship at Infineon Technologies with aim to develop a solution for Octane data extraction using API for a specific team that lacked technical skills required to develop a program that utilizes API to export and process data.

 ## Task Specification
 The solution for Octane data extraction using API was assigned to develop that: